-After completing the force testing, the data was obtained (as seen in Appendix G) and processed through Matlab as explained in Appendix E. The graphs below provide a more in depth analysis of the data.
+After completing the force testing, the data was obtained (as seen in Appendix G) and processed through Matlab as explained in Appendix E. Figs. 12-14 below provide a more in depth analysis of the data.

-Fig. 7 Average twisting force to dislodge 3D catheter comparing the current method with the device (p < 0.001)
+Fig. 12 Average twisting force, which is the force in the perpendicular direction relative to the catheter, to dislodge 3D and 4D ICE catheters comparing the current method with the devices' small and extra large top parts (p < 0.001)

-Fig. 8 Average tensile force to dislodge 4D catheter comparing the current method with the device (p < 0.001)
+Fig. 13 Average tensile force, which is the force in the outward direction relative to the catheter, to dislodge the 3D and 4D ICE catheters comparing the current method with the devices' small and extra large top pieces (p < 0.001)